RavanH/orange-confort-plus/readme.txt

 == Screenshots ==

-1. The Orange Confort+ accessibility toolbar, V4
+1. The Orange Comfort+ accessibility toolbar, V4
 2. Enlarging characters, changing the fonts and the spacing in the text: useful for dyslexic users, users with vision problems, or simply subject to visual fatigue.
 3. Changing the layout, displaying a reading rule: mainly useful for visually impaired and cognitively impaired users who have difficulty identifying the information on the page, as well as motor disabled users who can’t use the mouse or those using keyboard navigation only.
 4. Choosing a custom palette for the text color and page background.